Homemade Christmas and Hanukkah Gifts

 My small nephews (3 and 5) get their pictures taken a lot by the grandparents and the rest of us.
 So, as part of their Christmas presents, I purchased two small photo albums and put several pictures of them inside (from babyhood to present).
 They were delighted to have their "own" albums that they can add to as they get older.
 You'd have thought I gave them gold.

 Here's an idea I came up with when in a similar situation.
-I bought vouchers/gift certificates from my local Blockbuster video (or another large chain video rental store) and put them in baskets with movie size candy and microwave popcorn.
+I bought DVDs and put them in baskets with movie size candy and microwave popcorn.
 I bought the popcorn from Smart N Final and the movie size candy from a discount pharmacy.
 The baskets were picked up from yard sales and thrift stores.
-Wrap it all up with plastic wrap and a nice bow and you have a gift for a whole family for under $10.00 if you shop for bargains.
+Wrap it all up with plastic wrap and a nice bow and you have a gift for a whole family for under $20.00 if you shop for bargains.
 These are also great for teens who are getting increasingly expensive to buy for.

 Here's an idea!
 I gave these as gifts to teachers, etc. one year.
-Purchase sisal door mats at discount store for about $2.00.
+Purchase sisal door mats at discount store.
 Weave ribbon around outer edge.
 In one corner make arrangement out of greenery, small Christmas ornaments, etc. and tie a bow.
 You can purchase Christmas floral pics for a nominal amount, if you're not creative at making your own.
-Makes really cute doormat for under $5.
+Makes really cute doormat for under $10.

 Baked items are always popular well received gifts, but the more unique the food, the better.
 Search through some cookbooks for candies or cookies that are off the chocolate chip/sugar/peanut butter beaten path and have fun experimenting with new recipes!
 (Just be sure to taste test first!)

-Or buy inexpensive T-shirts or sweatshirts at a discount store or craft store for around $3-$5 a shirt along with some fabric paints and customize a shirt for your loved one perhaps with a "This TShirt came from XXX University" or even wording referencing an inside joke with that person!
+Or buy inexpensive T-shirts or sweatshirts at a discount store or craft store along with some fabric paints and customize a shirt for your loved one perhaps with a "This TShirt came from XXX University" or even wording referencing an inside joke with that person!

 Cindy D. in Conway Springs, KS